xobs/cba-bot/README.md

 60 seconds, and if any single bot's configuration changes, that bot will be restarted.

+You can also specify an environment variable "BOTS_REFRESH" to affect how frequently the bots JSON file is fetched from the server.

 In this way, new bots can be added while the system is running live.

     cat >>test.json <<EOF